pronopython/fapel-system/readme.md

 * The ct directory is inside the /Tags folder, the /Notice directory is outside.
 So you only see the ct hardlinked media!
 * BUT You only see the ct and numbered dirs when a file was tagged!
 This is to prevent cluttering the tag button gui.

-If you want to see all buttons, press the button in the bottom left corner.
+> :peach: *Tip: If you want to see all buttons, press the button in the bottom left corner!*

 ## Remember today's favorites